LindaV2023/JavaScriptQuizMod-4/README.md

 # JavaScriptQuizMod-4

-Build a quiz with a timer in JavaScript
+Build a quiz in JavaScript that shows a question with several answers.
+The player must select the correct answer.
+The quiz keeps track of how many answers the player has correct.
+Ther is a timer that counts down the seconds till the game is over.

 # Description